Ill-posedness of waterline integral of time domain free surface Green function for surface piercing body advancing at dynamic speed: Introduction

 \section{Introduction}

+With the rapid development of computing capacity, the dynamic behaviour of a ship advancing in waves has been increasingly predicted in satisfactory manners.
+Nonlinear time domain methods are more and more displacing linear time domain methods in numerical simulations.
+However, if we consider fluid motion problem from the viewpoint of rigorous analysis, the situation is quite different.
+It is the purpose of the present paper to show a troublesome in a linear time domain method with respect to the integral on the waterline contour, the intersection between the ship surface and the mean water surface.

-As a fundamental formulation in linear hydrodynamics, the velocity potential of a wave-body motion problem is expressed as an integral of time domain free surface sources distributed on wetted body surface and waterline contour.
-The time domain free surface Green function represents the potential of a free surface source with unit strength.
+As a fundamental formulation in hydrodynamics, the velocity potential of the wave-body motion problem is expressed as an integral of the time domain free surface sources distributed on the mean wetted body surface and the waterline contour.
+The time domain free surface Green function at a source point represents the potential of a free surface source with the unit strength.